tooliej/Musical-Paint/README.md

 The length of the shape impacts the duration of the note.
 The transparency of the shape affects the amplitude of the note.

+Check out some of the tracks created by the program: https://soundcloud.com/user-85378285